arturonline/docs/golang/7_slices.md

 # Slices

 A slice just describes a section of an underlying array.
-Slices have no specified length.
+Go's Slices are formed with references to the underlying array, not values.

 ## Declaration